jamo-github/Groningen_Project/README.md

-This notebook is part of the Coursera IBM Applied Data Science Capstone
+This project is part of the Coursera IBM Applied Data Science Capstone